kserve/modelmesh/README.md

 ## Get Started

-To get started with the ModelMesh framework, check out [this guide](/docs/overview.md).
+To get started with the ModelMesh framework, check out [this overview](/docs/overview.md).

 ## Developer guide

-Check out the [developer guide](developer-guide.md) to learn about development practices for the project.
+Use the [developer guide](developer-guide.md) to learn about development practices for the project.